 They’d like to see wind and solar photovoltaics.
 Well, it doesn’t work if it’s 40 cents a kilowatt hour, and it doesn’t work if you have to tell PG&E’s customers: ‘We’ll ship you power when the wind’s blowing and the sun’s shining, but otherwise, you gotta miss your favorite soap opera or NFL game.’
 That’s just the reality, so you have to be pragmatic about this.
 What is the most cost-effective way to do it?

-Would you rather live next to a nuclear power plant or a coal burning plant?
+Would you rather live next to a nuclear power plant or a coal burning plant?he answered,

 2 comments: